piersolenski/telescope-import.nvim/README.md

 ## Additional language support

 `telescope-import.nvim` uses regex to match import/require patterns.
-You can add your own by submitting a pull request that adds a filetype config to `filetypes.lua`.
+You can add your own by submitting a pull request that adds a filetype config to `languages.lua`.
 The format should be as follows:

 ```lua
 {